 Verification and characterization Of the SEM model

-Offline simulations have been performed with the aim to validate and characterize the turbulence induced by the SEM module and the resulting effects on the rotorocraft.
+Offline simulations have been performed with the aim to validate and characterize the turbulence induced by the SEM module and the resulting effects on the rotorcraft.
 Simulations have been conducted with the aircraft on hover and forward flight subjected to a wind with 90deg right (green) azimuth.
 Simulations performed to characterize the SEM model have been performed with all aircraft movements and rotations frozen (except for simulations in forward flight) in order to measure turbulence at a fixed point.